Testing with postman

-The following guide will go over the process of testing backend APIs with Postman.
-These APIs are automatically exposed via our backend SDK (/auth/*
+The following guide goes over the process of testing backend APIs with Postman.
+These APIs are automatically exposed via the backend SDK (/auth/*

 path).

-- Make sure that the Session Recipe is correctly setup in your backend
+- Make sure that the ThirdParty Recipe is correctly setup in your backend

-- For the examples given below we will be running our backend on domain
+- For the examples given below, the backend runs on domain

 localhost